Defence Software Development

 1. 01

 When maintenance history, operational status, and logistics data for a fleet of assets exist in separate systems that don't communicate, the operations team can't produce an accurate readiness report without manually reconciling data from multiple sources.
 Engineering decisions get made on incomplete information.
-A unified equipment lifecycle system that integrates maintenance, logistics, and readiness status into one record eliminates the reconciliation exercise and produces accurate fleet status in real time.
+Each reconciliation exercise consumes engineer hours and introduces error risk.
+According to the U.S. Government Accountability Office (GAO-23-105341), the F-35 fleet-wide mission-capable rate was approximately 55% in FY 2023, well below the DoD's 80% target, with maintenance challenges and disconnected logistics software cited as primary causes.
+A unified equipment lifecycle system that integrates maintenance, logistics, and readiness status into one record eliminates the manual work and produces accurate fleet status in real time.

 2. 02